Exploring End-to-End Encryption (E2EE) in WebRTC

-As developers of software solutions, it's crucial to integrate secure and reliable video conferencing into your applications.
-Whether you're building an event platform or telehealth service, protecting users' privacy and ensuring secure communication is paramount.
-This blog post will guide you through the concept of end-to-end encryption in WebRTC video conferencing, highlighting its benefits and differences from other encryption methods.
+As developers of software solutions, it's important to integrate secure and reliable video conferencing into your applications.
+Whether you're building an event platform or telehealth service, protecting users' privacy and ensuring secure communication should be a core requirement.
+This guide walks you through end-to-end encryption in WebRTC video conferencing – how it works, how it differs from other encryption methods, and how to implement it.

-By understanding the advantages of E2EE, you'll be better equipped to implement secure video conferencing for your clients and users.
+By understanding the advantages of E2EE, you'll be better equipped to choose and implement secure video conferencing for your clients and users.

 Table of Contents

-7. How does End-to-End Encryption for conference calls work in WebRTC
+- How does end-to-end encryption for conference calls work in WebRTC

-9. How to enable End-to-End Encryption on Digital Samba
+- How to enable end-to-end encryption on Digital Samba

 What is end-to-end encryption?